microsoft/botbuilder-dotnet/tests/Teams/LinkUnfurling/README.md

 ### Interacting with the bot

 1. Send a message to your bot in Teams
 2. Type any valid url, ie http://www.bing.com, wait until the url is bolded, hit the space key and you should see a thumbnail card for the url info populated, like below.
    ![1569017810114](1569017810114.png)

+### Notes
-3. Url already typed in in earlier chat is cached and you might not see the thumbnail if you enter the same url.
+1. Url already typed in in earlier chat is cached and you might not see the thumbnail if you enter the same url.
 Try step #2 with different url.
+2. If you install multiple bots which handle link unfurling, the first one returned which be displayed
+3. If the bot returns multiple results, the first result will be displayed
+4. Link unfurling action is handled by OnTeamsAppBasedLinkQueryAsync method in the bot code